patches34/Jumpy-McShooty/README.md

 ### Gameplay

 - [Contra](https://youtu.be/888vbCs9wLY?si=78Cn3z3Yx-gk-Xqa)
-  - This is the main source of inspiration for the 2d shoorter gameplay and the camera system.
+  - This is the main source of inspiration for the 2d shooter gameplay and the camera system.
   <img src="https://i.ytimg.com/vi/2ab7K_NU9J8/maxresdefault.jpg" width="400">
 - [Robot Unicorn Attack](https://youtu.be/-n-GvhmSMnU?si=6dP0zmERfDQyYnzF)
   - This is the main source of inspiration for having endless levels.